Staff of Extension Services USP Suva 1985

 Ivan Williams, Head of Distance Education, and my immediate boss: the best person you can imagine working for

-Eni Ramere, HDE's secretary, now with the Centre for Flexible Learning
+Eni Ramere, HDE's secretary, later with the Centre for Flexible Learning.

-Asenaca Osborne, Secretary to the Director of Extension Services, Marjorie Crocombe OBE.
+Asenaca Osborne, Secretary to the Director of Extension Services, Marjorie Crocombe DLitt OBE.

-Eileen Tuimaleali'ifano, Course Developer (later Coordinator of Course Development, ES) later still with Student Learning Support, CDFL
+Eileen Tuimaleali'ifano, Course Developer (later Coordinator of Instructional Design) later still with Student Learning Support, CDFL

 Kesaia Matanimeke, secretary to the Head of Continuing Education, Emiliana Afeaki